EdisonWang00/production-planning/README.md

-# production-planning

-*Implement the Wagner-Whitin algorithm to minimize the total costs of production given a set of constraints*

 # Objective
-Use python to design an optimal production plan to meet customer demand and minimize the total production costs.
+Use python to design an optimal production plan to meet customer demand and minimize the total production costs.*Implement the Wagner-Whitin algorithm to minimize the total costs of production given a set of constraints*

 # Scenario